Understanding Nipple Confusion and How to Undo It

 - If supplements are needed, they can be given in ways that don’t use artificial nipples.
 (See Alternatives to bottles.)

-- Show and tell.
-Open your mouth as you say “open” to baby during latch-on.
+- Open your mouth as you say “open” to baby during latch-on.
 Even newborns can imitate adult facial expressions.

-Babies often act puzzled or uncertain when they are re-introduced to the breast.
+When babies are re-introduced to the breast they often act puzzled or uncertain.
 Be patient.
 Praise your baby for every tiny step she takes back to breastfeeding.
 It may take a few days to woo baby back to the breast, but you can do it.